 The performance of the SSO Group management UI has been improved.

-Failed snapshot attempts will now show up in UI under that Instance’s Events page, which will list all the actions performed on that instance along with their outcome.
+Failed snapshot attempts now show up in UI under that Instance’s Events page that lists all the actions performed on that instance, along with their outcome.

 Better error reporting in UI when a Murano application fails to deploy.